funkybob/serverless-s3-deploy/README.md

 You can specify any number of `target`s that you want.
 Each `target` has a `bucket` and a `prefix`.

+`bucket` is either the name of your S3 bucket or a reference to a CloudFormation resources created in the same serverless configuration file.
+See below for additional details.

 You can specify `source` relative to the current directory.

 Each `source` has its own list of `globs`, which can be either a single glob,